Starting an online store may seem like a daunting task, but it can be rewarding and profitable when done right.

-- Simple coupon builder (for paid plans) to create promotions in your store
+- Coupon builder (for paid plans) to create promotions in your store

 - Drag-and-drop builder and media library to walk you through website creation

-Squarespace offers well-designed templates to start designing your store.
+It offers templates to start designing your store.
 Once you choose a template, you can customize the colors, text, and images to align with your brand.
-However, you can’t sell anything online until you upgrade to a paid plan.

-If you don’t want to deal with setting up Squarespace ecommerce functions, you can always turn your basic website into an online store.
-For just $9/month, you can add the Shopify Buy Button (a small embedded piece of code) and get access to over 100 payment options, sales and growth tracking, simple shipping integrations, currency support, and more.
+If you don’t want to deal with setting up Squarespace ecommerce functions, you can turn your existing Squarespace website into an online store with the Shopify Buy Button.
+For $5 per month, you can add a small embedded piece of code to any Squarespace website and get access to more than 100 payment options, sales and growth tracking, simple shipping integrations, currency support, and more.

-- Drag-and-drop builder with customizable templates and starter layouts to build your store
+- Drag-and-drop builder with templates and starter layouts

 - Custom WYSIWYG editing to support content types and complex layouts

-- Lets you sell an unlimited amount of products
+- Ability to sell an unlimited amount of products

 - Automatic post-purchase email sequences